 Pistachios are Healthier for the Environment, Too

-A common competitor to pistachios are almonds.
+A common competitor to pistachios is almonds.
 They boast similar health benefits:

 - Both have only 160 calories